 I concentrate a lot of my efforts in portfolio management in determining the right level of leverage for my risk / return goals in prevailing market conditions as I think a lot of value can be found in this area – especially in combination with the diversification benefits of asset allocation and strategy selection.

 Rather than trying to calculate expected risk and return from all the individual portfolio elements and their correlation, I like to take the opposite approach first and take the outside view, looking at the examples of other investors and market studies to find a realistic benchmark.
 From that I estimate what results my approach might bring.
 I try to analyze my own risk tolerance visualizing my past investing experiences, especially the large drawdowns.
 I then build in a margin of error to be more realistic and decide on my portfolio exposure from there.

 I concentrate on the Sharpe ratio as a measure of risk-adjusted return even though it has some limitations.
-It is the most widely used measure, which allows comparison of different studies to each other.
-Return numbers alone are quite useless, as they don´t give any indication of the risk taken to achieve them.
+It is the most widely used measure, which allows comparison of a variety of different studies to each other.
+Absolute return numbers alone are quite useless, as they don´t give any indication of the risk taken to achieve them.